Thank you for your interest in the U.S. Book Show, which runs May 24–26, 2022.

 The fine print We will not publish or share your information in any way, except to add you to the PW press list for the U.S. Book Show to receive press releases and to send your information to the U.S. Book Show platforms for your press registration and badge.
 You will also receive information directly from Eventbrite about how to log in to the U.S. Book Show.
 Contact Christi Cassidy with any questions.

-Those requesting media registration must be currently employed by a news publication or organization.
-Each organization is limited to no more than five media representatives, except newsletters, which are limited to one.
+Those requesting media registration must be currently employed or contracted by a news publication or organization.
+Each organization, including newsletters and podcasts, is limited to sending media representatives only.

 Account representatives, sales executives, book authors and publicists do not meet the criteria for media registration.